 Két Szerecsen Bistro

-Opened almost 20 years ago, Két Szerecsen is a chic restaurant between the stately Andrássy Avenue and the Jewish Quarter’s main artery, Király Street, occupying a precious piece of no man’s land.
-The bustling space is crammed with tables that receive plenty of natural light through the oversized windows.
+Opened almost 20 years ago, Két Szerecsen is a fixture in the Budapest restaurant scene.
+It's located between the stately Andrássy Avenue and the Jewish Quarter's main artery, Király Street, occupying a precious piece of no man’s land.
+The bright space is crammed with tables that receive plenty of natural light through the oversized windows.

-As if to please all tastes, Két Szerecsen serves a wide array of cuisines.
-Moroccan lamb shoulder paired with couscous (€13), Thai green curry with prawn (€13), and Hungarian chicken paprikash (€9) appear side-by-side on the menu.
-While these dishes have been fine-tuned over the years, they're far from fine dining-level and also somewhat overpriced (which explains why most of the patrons are tourists).
+As if to please all tastes, Két Szerecsen serves a notably varied group of dishes: Moroccan lamb shoulder paired with couscous (€13), Thai green curry with prawn (€13), and Hungarian chicken paprikash (€9) appear side-by-side on the menu.
+While these plates have been fine-tuned over the years, they're far from fine dining-caliber, and also somewhat overpriced, which explains why the clientele consists mainly of tourists.

 Breakfast is my favorite meal at Két Szerecsen.
 The "Viennese breakfast," featuring frankfurters with horseradish and mustard (€10), the eggs benedict (€6), and the plain-but-creamy and sizeable mushroom omelette (€5) are all perfectly satisfying.
 You're best off, however, skipping the “Hungarian peasant” breakfast platter.
 Advance booking is recommended.